LawrenceKarasek/TicTacToe/README.md

 # Conclusion

-I hope this is helpful for those learning how to use javascript ES6 array functions such as reduce and filter effectively in front end code.
+I hope this is helpful for those learning how to use advanced javascript ES6 functions effectively in front end code.
 I welcome your feedback to improve this article, All the Best!